 See the Information for Parents - School Year 2021-22 document for assistance with common requests; most do not require an in-person visit.

 Read the NY State Education Department's answers to Frequently Asked Questions about home schooling, and for more detailed information, read the NY State Education Department’s Commissioner’s Regulation Part 100.10.

 Families interested in medically necessary instruction should visit the Medically Necessary Instruction page to get additional information about the application process and eligibility

 Parents and guardians are welcome to use the templates below.
-All documents are revised as of June, 2022.
+Documents last revised as of June, 2023.